PIA VPN review

 Is PIA good for torrenting?

-Yes.
-All the servers of Private Internet Access VPN support torrenting at a really high speed.
+Yes, all the servers of Private Internet Access VPN support torrenting at a really high speed.
 You can use your preferred torrenting client for P2P connections.
 There are also the SOCKS5 and Shadowsocks proxies for an even smoother experience.

 Does PIA work in China?